vishal14072002/VKS-TOKEN/README.md

 Creating your own token and deploying on Polygon Network.

-To create your own token first you to create an account on metamask.
+To create your own token first you have to create an account on metamask.
 Now connect your metamask wallet with Polygon Testnet.